digitalrightswatch/digitalrightswatch.org.au/content/2017-annual-report.md

 ---
 title: 2017 Annual Report
 author: Digital Rights Watch
+authorThumb: /images/drw-logo.jpg
 type: page
 date: 2018-03-13T01:50:43+00:00
+featureImage: /wp-content/uploads/2020/02/MWF-event-scaled.jpg
+category:
+  - "Annual Reports"

 ---
-2017 was a long year &#8211; for most working in the human rights sector, but particularly for digital rights.
+2017 was a long year -- for most working in the human rights sector, but particularly for digital rights.

 In our second year of operations, we launched a national awareness project in our 'Get a VPN Day' to draw attention to the introduction of Australia's mandatory metadata retention scheme, ran events at festivals, universities and institutions and made several detailed submissions to both domestic and international bodies on key digital rights issues.